-Egypt is Australia’s 55 th largest trading partner, with a total of A$0.7b worth of goods and services traded in 2017, making up 0.1% of Australia’s total trade portfolio.
-Total trade (exports + imports) grew some 20% from 2016 to 2017.
-The biggest exports include wheat, vegetables, wool and paper.
-Australian firms, particularly those involved in agriculture, could benefit from Egypt’s 90 million people and their growing demand for higher quality proteins and produce.
-Silo Bags Australia in partnership with Connexxion is one Australian firm that has done business in Egypt.
+Egypt is Australia’s 55th largest trading partner.
+Total goods and services trade amounted to $820 million in 2018, making up 0.1% of Australia’s total trade portfolio.
+Total goods and services trade grew 6% per annum over the five years to 2018.
+Australia’s largest exports include wheat, vegetables, wool and paper.
+Australian firms, particularly those involved in agriculture, could benefit from Egypt’s large population (90 million people) and their growing demand for higher quality proteins and produce.
+Silo Bags Australia in partnership with Connexxion is one Australian firm that has successfully conducted business in Egypt.

-Australian imports from Egypt are miniscule, as is trade in services.
-Approximately 400 Egyptians are enrolled in universities across Australia in 2017, equivalent to 0.1% of total enrolments.
+Australian imports from Egypt are small, as is trade in services.
+Approximately 400 Egyptians are enrolled in universities across Australia in 2018, equivalent to 0.1% of total enrolments.

 Bilateral investment between Egypt and Australia remains small and is dwarfed by bilateral trade.
-The stock of Australian investment in Egypt was worth A$100m in 2016, equivalent to less than 0.01% of Australia’s international investment portfolio.
-Egypt’s vast mineral wealth may present opportunities for Australian firms and investors.
+The stock of Australian investment in Egypt totalled $210 million in 2018, equivalent to less than 0.01% of Australia’s international investment portfolio.
+That is double the level of 2017, owing to increases in equity purchases.
+Egypt’s vast mineral wealth may present further investment opportunities for Australian firms.